 Racial Equity

-Our slate reflects Canadian society and perspectives not just in the stories we tell but in who tells them and how they’re told.
-We recognize that “who tells the story” is of fundamental importance and when producing stories that engage with the realities of groups that have been historically marginalized, underrepresented and misrepresented in Canada, we privilege insider storytellers.
+A diversity of voices and perspectives is essential to fulfilling the NFB’s mandate and to the success of storytelling in Canada.
+The NFB recognizes that “who tells the story” is of fundamental importance when producing stories that engage with the experiences of groups that have been historically marginalized, underrepresented and misrepresented in Canada.

-Read the plan: Diversity, Equity and Inclusion Action Plan
+Read the plan: Equity, Diversity and Inclusion Action Plan

 Self-Declaration Questionnaire

-As part of its commitment to equity, diversity and inclusion, the National Film Board of Canada (NFB) implements a confidential and non-mandatory self-declaration questionnaire, which will be sent to filmmakers and production teams working on NFB projects.
+As part of its commitment to equity, diversity and inclusion, the NFB has implemented a confidential and non-mandatory self-declaration questionnaire, which will be sent to filmmakers and production teams working on NFB projects.
 The questionnaire will enable the NFB to assess and publicly report on the progress of its commitments while keeping the information confidential.

 The purpose of the questionnaire is to collect information necessary to identify under-represented groups and assist in assessing and planning NFB actions and initiatives designed to meet our commitments to equitable representation of Canadian diversity, as outlined in our Equity, Diversity and Inclusion Plan and our Indigenous Action Plan.